MAS4AI/README_CAPSTONE/README.md

 ## Download an Example Video

-The next block downloads necessary files for video preprocessing including a shape predictor, mean face landmarks, and a sample video from an online source.
+The next block takes our necessary files for video preprocessing including a shape predictor, mean face landmarks, and a sample video from an online source.
 It extracts the region of interest (ROI) of the video, which in this case is the mouth of the person speaking.

 ## Import a Pre-Trained Model